October 14, 2024

 Thesis

-- Increasing population in Nevada and Arizona will drive incremental capex and rate-based growth.
+- Increasing population in Nevada and Arizona will drive incremental capex and rate base growth.

 - Sell down of CTRI stock paves a path toward share buybacks and debt reduction.